jons/life/README.md

 the splife machine offers two registers to a program.

-`Rr` <p>the result register. stores only one bit of information. initialized to zero at the beginning of each program (each cell), and always written back to that cell when RET is executed.</p>
+`Rr` <p>__the result register.__ stores only one bit of information. initialized to zero at the beginning of each program (each cell), and always written back to that cell when RET is executed. written to by a compare instruction.</p>

-`Rc` <p>the counter register. stores three bits of information. initialized to zero at the beginning of each program. read/written by other instructions.</p>
+`Rc` <p>__the counter register.__ stores three bits of information. initialized to zero at the beginning of each program. read by compare and conditional jump instructions, written to by a load instruction.</p>

 ## Instructions

-bitmasks for each instruction below describe which bits must be set to 1 or 0 and which are variable.
+bitmasks for each instruction below describe which bits must be set to 1 or 0 and which are operands. when an operand exists for an instruction, it is named with one letter, but that letter is repeated in the mask to demonstrate width in bits of the value. for example, a function code `f` that is three bits is documented as `fff`.

-the first two bits of each instruction word indicate what will be executed, with the exception of the RET and unconditional JUMP instructions, which share the prefix bits `00`.

-thus, there are five instructions.
+the first two bits of each instruction word indicate what will be executed, with the exception of the RET and unconditional JUMP instructions, which share the prefix bits `00`. thus, there are five instructions.

 #### RETURN (RET)